openvinotoolkit/nncf/docs/Usage.md

 training_loop = create_accuracy_aware_training_loop(nncf_config, compression_ctrl)
 ```

 In order to properly instantiate the accuracy-aware training loop, the user has to specify the 'accuracy_aware_training' section.
 This section fully depends on what Accuracy-Aware Training loop is being used.
-For more details about config of Adaptive Compression Level Training refer to [Adaptive Compression Level documentation](./accuracy_aware_model_training/AdaptiveCompressionTraining.md) and Early Exit Training refer to [Early Exit Training documentation](./accuracy_aware_model_training/EarlyExitTraining.md).
+For more details about config of Adaptive Compression Level Training refer to [Adaptive Compression Level Training documentation](./accuracy_aware_model_training/AdaptiveCompressionTraining.md) and Early Exit Training refer to [Early Exit Training documentation](./accuracy_aware_model_training/EarlyExitTraining.md).

 ```
 {